CS-Outreach-Session/Cyber-Hygiene/README.md

 Dr Aminu Bello Usman

 # Cyber-Hygiene
-## Learning Objectives
-To understand the principles and importance of cyber hygiene.

 ## Overview of the session
+* Learning Objectives -to understand the principles and importance of cyber hygiene.

 * This session will train and engage students to think proactively about cybersecurity, cyber threats, cybercrimes and impprove their understanding of online security.
    - Students will be involved in the discussion on social engineering, the right tools and methods for cyber hygiene.